httpwg/http-extensions/draft-ietf-httpbis-alias-proxy-status.md

 --- abstract

-This document defines an HTTP Proxy-Status Parameter that contains a list of aliases and canonical names received over DNS when establishing a connection to the next hop.
+This document defines the `next-hop-aliases` HTTP Proxy-Status Parameter.
+This parameter carries the list of aliases and canonical names a proxy received during DNS resolution as part establishing a connection to the next hop.

 --- middle